dfsw/Just-Natural-Expansion/README.md

 ## Changelog

+### Version 0.6.5
+* Fixes a crash that could occur if Lunar New Year expired while the game wasn't running.

 ### Version 0.6.4
 * Fixed a bug that could lose minigame save data in certain network failure events.
 * Fix for the toggle for Cookie Calculations Heavenly Upgrade not showing on Steam.